Systematic Build-Out of Organizational Resilience

 ISO

 22301 is the international standard for Business Continuity Management Systems and forms the structural foundation for professional BCMS implementations.
-The standard defines requirements and best practices that help organizations build and operate a robust and effective BCMS.
+The standard defines requirements and best practices that help organizations build and operate a solid and effective BCMS.

 📋 ISO